View All 1913 Buffalo Nickel

 Description

 The 1913 Buffalo Nickel - Type 1 is a nickel produced at the Philadelphia Mint as part of the Buffalo Nickels 1913-1938 series.
-Total mintage reached 31.0 million.
-The obverse features a composite Native American portrait combining features of three real tribal chiefs — Iron Tail (Lakota), Two Moons (Cheyenne), and John Big Tree (Seneca), while the reverse displays an American bison (often called Black Diamond after the famous bison at the Bronx Zoo) standing on a mound.
-Designed by James Earle Fraser.
+The U.S. Mint produced 31.0 million examples, making this the highest mintage among 6 variants, accounting for 42% of the year's production.
+The obverse features a composite Native American portrait combining features of three real tribal chiefs — Iron Tail (Lakota), Two Moons (Cheyenne), and John Big Tree (Seneca) and the reverse displays an American bison (often called Black Diamond after the famous bison at the Bronx Zoo) standing on a mound.
+First year, with two types: Type I (bison on a mound) and Type II (bison on a flat plain with recessed denomination).
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $15 to $81 depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 5 grams, 21.2 mm in diameter, with a plain edge.
 Cataloged as PCGS #3915.
-James Earle Fraser's Buffalo Nickel is an iconic celebration of the American West, featuring a composite Native American portrait on the obverse and a bison on the reverse.
-The 1913-S Type II, 1918/7-D overdate, 1926-S, and the legendary 1937-D "Three-Legged Buffalo" (a dramatic die-polishing error) are highlights.

 External References